Parkkeo1/CS-Py/README.md

 ### Installation and Usage
 - For developers and contributors: git clone the repository, then in terminal: $ python main.py
 - For all other users: [See Releases](https://github.com/Parkkeo1/CS-Py/releases) and [README.txt.](https://github.com/Parkkeo1/CS-Py/blob/master/README.txt)

-### Project Objectives (By Priority)
-1. Implement by-round data storage for statistical analysis using Pandas dataframe.s *Completed 12/23/17*
-2. Integrate SQL database functionality and store player data by individual rounds. *Completed 12/23/17*
-4. Develop front-end GUI (i.e. web application) to display player statistics and graphs. *Completed 1/10/18*
-4. Develop transparent screen overlay to be used on top of the CSGO app as a live statistics display.

 ### Current Ideas For Player Statistics & Analysis
 1. KDR and KDA